RB-Isiaq/uptick-capstone/frontend/README.md

 ## Collaboration Guidelines

-1. Pull origin `git pull origin dev`
+1. Pull origin `git pull origin frontend`

 2. Create a new branch for the task you were assigned to, eg `(Feat/Bug/Fix/Chore)/title` : `git checkout -b Feat/Home-page`